smalldata-ai/ferry/docs/sources/postgres.md

 Ferry allows you to ingest data **from a PostgreSQL database** and move it to different destinations like **data warehouses, APIs, or other databases**.

-With built-in **incremental loading, merge strategies, and observability**, Ferry makes it easy to extract and transfer data from PostgreSQL efficiently.

----

 ## 📌 Prerequisites

 Before using PostgreSQL as a source, ensure: